-Equipment must be regularly maintained to ensure that it is suitable for use.
+Establishments are expected to ensure that equipment is regularly maintained and suitable for use.

 Equipment should be made of material that is easy to clean, impervious, non-rusting, non-decaying and non-staining.

 b) Users have access to instructions for equipment and are aware of how to report an equipment problem.